 Can I use frozen strawberries?

-Yes, but thaw and drain thoroughly to avoid excess moisture.
+Yes, but ensure they are fully thawed and drained thoroughly to avoid excess moisture affecting the cheesecake's texture.

 How do I prevent cracks in the cheesecake?

-Use room-temperature ingredients, mix at low speed, and bake with a water bath if possible.
+Use room-temperature ingredients, mix at low speed, and bake with a water bath if possible to minimize cracking.

 Can I make it gluten-free?

-Replace all-purpose flour in the crust and crumble with gluten-free flour blends.
+Yes, replace all-purpose flour in the crust and crumble with gluten-free flour blends for a gluten-free version.

 Can I use a different nut in the crumble?

 Absolutely!
-Almonds, pecans, or walnuts all work beautifully.
+Almonds, pecans, or walnuts all work beautifully, adding unique flavors and textures.